terminusdb/terminusdb-blog/_posts/2020-09-24-graph-databases-terminusdb-vs-neo4j.md

 In Neo4j the main components of the property graph model are nodes and relationships, in our example, **Maria**, **Anna**, **Tom** and **Jim** are our nodes and **KNOWS** is our relationship between nodes.

-Nodes and Relationships can have properties, properties are name-value pairs that provide additional details to nodes and relationships.
+Nodes and Relationships can have properties, properties are name-value pairs that provide additional details for nodes and relationships.
 You can group similar nodes together by assigning a node label (:Person).
 A node can have zero to many labels.

 #### TerminusDB